 Injections for Knee Pain

-The doctor might advise injecting drugs or other chemicals right into your joint in certain circumstances, such as:
+In certain circumstances, the doctor might recommend injecting medications or other substances directly into your joint, such as:

 - Corticosteroids